ryukato/developers-sdk/docs/Publish-guide-for-gradle.md

-# Publish open source project to maven(sonatype) repository (WIP)
+# Publish open source project to maven(sonatype) repository

 ## Requirements to publish
 To publish your project(mostly packaged in `jar`) to open-source repository such as maven, jcenter, you need provide your signature to prove your publication.
-And build system like maven, gradle that you're using, needs to be configured `publishing` and `signing` the publication.
+Build system like maven, gradle that you're using, needs to be configured `publishing` and `signing` the publication.

 ### gpg setup
 1. about [GPG](https://librewiki.net/wiki/시리즈:암호의_암도_몰라도_쉽게_하는_GPG)